Transforming customer service at Intuit and Influx

 Scaling workflows to meet customer demand

-Maximising the efficiency of customer service work is particularly critical when it comes to scaling, says Influx’s Holmes.
-‘Pretty much all of our clients swing up and down by 2x each year for different reasons, either due to high growth or scaling up for the holidays.’
+Maximizing the efficiency of customer service work is particularly critical when it comes to scaling, says Influx’s Holmes.
+“Pretty much all of our clients swing up and down by 2x each year for different reasons, either due to high growth or scaling up for the holidays.”

 Amid such swings, the company depends on Slack to quickly scale its teams and keep its customers happy.